edadma/human-tester/README.md

 	object Main extends App
 	{
-		Tester.add( "default", "arithmetic", "What is the product of $a:pdigit, $b:pdigit and $c:pdigit?", "a*b*c" )
+		Tester.add( "default", "arithmetic", "What is the product of $a:pdigit, $b:pdigit and $c:pdigit?", "a < b < c, a*b*c < 50", "a*b*c" )

-		for (_ <- 1 to 10)
+		for (_ <- 1 to 15)
 			println( Tester.test("default") )
 	}

 The above code snippet starts by adding a new type of test to the list of possible questions.
 Actually, this is a question that you wouldn't really want to have (it's not one of the built-in questions) because the answers can easily be three digits.
-The snippet then displays 10 question/answer pairs.
+The snippet then displays 15 question/answer pairs.
 For example, you may get something like

-	(What number comes after 8?,9)
+	(Is 9 less than 6?,no)
+	(Does 8 come before 9?,yes)
+	(Does 1 come before 5?,no)
-	(What is 7 times 3?,21)
+	(What is 1 times 4?,4)
-	(What number comes before 8?,7)
+	(What is 1 plus 4?,5)
-	(What is the product of 6, 5 and 1?,30)
+	(What is the sum of 5, 6 and 9?,20)
+	(Is 10 divisible by 2?,yes)
+	(What is 9 times 1?,9)
+	(What is 9 plus 5?,14)
-	(What number comes after 3?,4)
+	(What number comes after 6?,7)
-	(What number comes before 7?,6)
-	(What is 3 times 5?,15)
+	(What is 8 times 5?,40)
-	(What is the sum of 5, 6 and 1?,12)
-	(What is the product of 3, 5 and 2?,30)
+	(What is the sum of 2, 5 and 6?,13)
+	(Is 12 divisible by 7?,no)
+	(What is 3 plus 4?,7)
-	(What is 5 added to 1?,6)
+	(What is 6 times 8?,48)

 ## License